• Skip to primary navigation

 Stay Away From the Kits – While it may seem like a good idea to the novice carpenter to get a prefabricated kit to build a shed, a kit isn’t always the best way to go.
 A lot of kits have hard-to-follow instructions and contain inferior construction materials, which you pay a premium for because it comes prepackaged and precut.

-Instead, your best bet when setting out to build a shed is to find a detailed shed plan, has clear instructions, easy-to-read diagrams and illustrations, and also comes with a detailed materials list.
-You can then cost out and supply the building materials for your shed yourself, which will save you a ton of money when building your shed.
+When planning to build a shed, it’s best to start by finding a comprehensive shed plan that includes clear instructions, easy-to-read diagrams and illustrations, and a detailed materials list.
+This way, you can cost out and purchase the necessary building materials yourself, which will save you a lot of money during the construction process.

 And once you’ve built your shed and got that project under your belt, you can apply these guidelines to all sorts of outdoor projects.
 Fences, swingsets, playhouses – anything you can think of that you can build can be easily done as long as you go in prepared, and make sure to have a plan that comes with detailed, step-by-step instructions.